Preparatory steps

 If you are already in Germany and plan to transfer to TU Darmstadt, you need to consider a number of things.

-If you want to start an employment at TU Darmstadt after completing your master´s studies you will have to change your residence title.
-Information on residence titles for researchers can be found at the Federal Office for Migration and Refugees.For changing your residence title from a student status you need to to present your master´s degree to the respective foreigners office.
+If you want to begin employment at TU Darmstadt after completing your masters degree you need to change your student residence permit to permit you to work full-time.
+Information on residence permits for researchers can be found at the Federal Office for Migration and Refugees.

-The Guest Houses are very popular and must be booked well in advance.
-Information about apartment availability in the guest houses as well as assistance in finding accommodation on the private market can be obtained from the Housing Assistance office .
+The guest houses are very popular and must be booked well in advance.
+Information about apartment availability in the guest houses as well as assistance in finding accommodation on the private market can be obtained from the Housing Assistance office.

-The Schengen area consists of a group of states whose borders can be crossed without an identity check.
+The Schengen Area consists of a group of states whose borders can be crossed without an identity check.
 However, it is still mandatory to have a passport or ID card with you.

 As an owner of a Schengen-Visa, you have the possibility of traveling freely within the validity of your visa.
 A visa for airport transit is only valid in the transit zones of international airports.